SpinGPT: A Large-Language-Model Approach to Playing Poker Correctly: Conclusion and Discussion

 The SFT variant (SpinGPT-SFT) is trained on 320k decisions and outperformed the benchmark pokerbot Slumbot after just one heuristic all-in patch.
 This is notable given its deep-stack errors like limping—reasonable at $\le 25$\ BB but a mistake at 200 BB.
 We then applied RL with ORPO to 270k solver-generated hands.
 The final agent, SpinGPT, achieves 78\% tolerant accuracy on solver actions and clearly beats SpinGPT-SFT.

 However, our work has limitations.
-One is that the final model has not been evaluated against Slumbot because large matches are costly and the benchmark format is mismatched.
-Evaluations should instead target human opponents or bots specialized in Spin \& Go (or at least heads-up with shallow stacks) to better gauge SpinGPT’s actual strength.
-Another is that, as an LLM, SpinGPT can exhibit typical language-model errors and hallucinations—we observed numerical mistakes such as treating “5.11” as greater than “5.2”.
+First, SpinGPT has not yet faced strong human opposition in tournament play; this is the primary route to establish SpinGPT’s true level.
+Future tests should instead target human opponents or bots specialized in Spin \& Go (or at least heads-up with shallow stacks) to better gauge SpinGPT’s actual strength.
+We relied on imitation, but it is difficult to know what this represents in real play.
+Second, the final model has not been evaluated against Slumbot because large-scale matches are costly and the benchmark format does not align.
+Third, as an LLM, SpinGPT can exhibit typical language-model errors and hallucinations—we observed numerical mistakes such as treating “5.11” as greater than “5.2”.

-Counting both training and the evaluation games, the overall compute is estimated at 5.2 kgCO2e according to Green Algorithms calculations \cite{lannelongueGreenAlgorithmsQuantifying2021}.